-Well, the first is an extremely detailed digitised representation of the coastline of Great Britain and surrounding islands (bearing in mind “detailed” is a relative concept).
-This first is represented by 2,282,000 individual vertices which create the polygons.
+Those figures are meant to represent how long the coast of Great Britain is.
+So why are they different?
+Well, the first is a detailed digitised representation of the coastline of Great Britain and surrounding islands.
+This first is represented by 2,282,000 individual vertices that create the polygons.

-In the second, only 0.1 per cent of these vertices are retained, so the geographical features you see below are represented by 2,282 individual vertices.
-You can’t see much different between the two at the scale you view them at here – but if you were trying to navigate your way into a harbour or sea loch on the west coast of Scotland, for example, it would make a big difference.
+In the second, only 0.1% of these vertices are retained, so the geographical features you’d see represent 2,282 individual vertices.
+You can’t see much difference between the two – but if you were trying to navigate your way into a harbour or sea loch on the west coast of Scotland, for example, it would make a big difference.

 At this point, you might be thinking “hasn’t this got something to do with fractals and Benoit Mandelbrot?” – and you’d be right.
 He wrote a very famous paper in Science in 1967 on exactly this topic, entitled “How long is the coast of Britain”.
 The answer is that there really is no definitive answer: it’s all about how you measure it.
 The coastline length is a function of how you measure it.